-Alexander D. Corpuz, Filipino, 55, was appointed as Director and President of the Corporation effective February 1, 2019.
+Alexander D. Corpuz, Filipino, 56, was appointed as Director and President of the Corporation effective February 1, 2019.
 He has also been the Corporation's Chief Finance Officer since 2014 and Chief Information Officer since 2018.
 Mr. Corpuz has 31 years of experience in the field of finance, ten years of which was in investment and commercial banking.
 He was Vice President of Bank of America in 2001, before serving as CFO for Liberty Telecoms, Information Gateway, Mañosa Group of Companies and Hatchd Inc. Mr. Corpuz holds a Bachelor of Science in Business Administration degree from University of the Philippines, Diliman, Cum Laude.
 He obtained his Masters in Business Management from the Asian Institute of Management, Makati City.
 He is a member of the Financial Executives Institute of the Philippines (FINEX).

-Fernando Jude F. Garcia, Filipino, 48, has been the Chief Technology Officer and Director of the Corporation since November 2001.
+Fernando Jude F. Garcia, Filipino, 49, has been the Chief Technology Officer and Director of the Corporation since November 2001.
 He was also appointed as Treasurer effective February 1, 2019.
 He also served as Corporate Secretary of the Corporation until December 2014.
 He created the Corporation's Griffin Platform, the mobile consumer content gateway and platform for all of the Corporation's mobile consumer content products and services.
 He also created the Corporation's modular middleware system that can easily integrate with any modern billing gateway.
 He is the chief engineer responsible for the Corporation's software architecture and systems integration.
 Examples of such systems and protocols are the following: SMS (CIMD2/EMI-UCP/SMPP), MMS (EIAF/MM7), Voice Services (SIP), Billing/IN (Diameter/UCIP/ParlayX2.1), Security (IPSEC), Publish-subscribe Systems and Video Streaming (RTMP/HLS) and blockchain technology (BTC/ETH).
 He is also responsible for architecting the Corporation's fully Cloud-based system infrastructure.
 Before founding the Corporation, he was a software developer in iAyala.
 Mr. Garcia holds a Bachelor of Science degree in Applied Physics from the University of the Philippines in Diliman, Quezon City.

-Wilfredo O. Racaza, Filipino, 73, has been a Director of the Corporation since November 2001.Mr.
-Racaza has 49 years of marketing and finance experience under his belt.
-He was the head of New Business Development in Mobil Oil Philippines for 15 years.
+Wilfredo O. Racaza, Filipino, 74, has been a Director of the Corporation since November 2001.
+Mr. Racaza has 49 years of marketing and finance experience under his belt.
+He worked with Mobil Oil Philippines for 15 years developing New Business through Resale Outlets and servicing Direct Commercial Consumers Accounts.
 He previously worked as an insurance executive in Manulife Financial Philippines for 33 years.
 He is a Registered Financial Consultant (Graduated Cum Laude in May 2015).
-He has garnered numerous accolades and multiple awards such as Branch of the Year recognitions and consistent agency sales awards.
-He has been a consistent awardee in the General Agents and Managers Association (GAMA) of the Philippines from 2003 to Present.
+He has garnered numerous accolades and multiple awards such as Branch of the Year recognitions and consistent top agency sales awards.
+He has been a consistent awardee at GAMA Philippines (General Agents and Managers Association) from 2003 to Present.
 Mr. Racaza holds a Bachelor of Science in Commerce Degree Major in Accountancy from Xavier University-Ateneo de Cagayan in Cagayan de Oro City.
+He is a CPA (Certified Public Accountant).